bluebanquise/tutorials/README.md

 * Enabling Slurm accounting
 * Etc.

+If you wish to learn Ansible, to automate all of this, I made another tutorial for that here: http://bluebanquise.com/documentation/learn_ansible.html

 You can also rely on an opensource Stack that provides all of this.
-Of course, I will recommended BlueBanquise (https://github/bluebanquise/bluebanquise) but many other stacks exist.
+Of course, I will recommended BlueBanquise, https://github/bluebanquise/bluebanquise, but many other stacks exist.

 Thank you for following this tutorial.
 If you find something is missing, or find an issue, please notify me :-)